Skip to content

 Store

-# push and store content digest
+# Push and store content digest

 dirctl push model.json > model.digest